-The winter months are near, and you want to learn step by step how to winterize an RV?
-Winterizing your camper is not too difficult if you follow step-by-step instructions that are clear and concise.
+This guide shows you how to winterize an RV in 9 easy steps.
+Winterizing your camper is not too difficult if you follow clear and concise, step-by-step instructions.
 In this beginner guide to winterizing an RV, you’ll find all the steps you need to successfully prepare your RV for winter storage.

 This is a comprehensive guide to RV winterizing, so I’ve broken it down into manageable steps.
 I’ve curated the best videos on the subject to help you along.
-Let’s get started.
+Let’s get started with nine easy steps to winterize an RV.

-- What You Will Need To Winterize your RV
+- What You Will Need To Winterize your Camper

-What You Will Need To Winterize your RV
+What You Will Need To Winterize your Camper

-- Non-Toxic RV Anti-Freeze: The amount you will need depends on the layout of your RV’s plumbing.
-Plan on needed about 3 gallons of antifreeze, give or take a few quarts.
-I recommend the RecPro RV Non-Toxic Anti-Freeze, available in a 4 gallon pack on Amazon.
+- Non-Toxic RV Anti-Freeze: The amount you will need depends on your RV’s plumbing layout.
+Plan on needing about 4-6 gallons of antifreeze; give or take a few quarts.
+I recommend the RecPro RV Non-Toxic Anti-Freeze, available in a 4-gallon (ca. 15 liters) pack on Amazon.
 DO NOT USE AUTOMOTIVE ANTIFREEZE.

-- Holding Tank Cleaning Wand: To clean sediments out from your RV water heater, a cleaning wand is recommended.
+- Holding Tank Cleaning Wand: I recommend a cleaning wand to clean sediments from your RV water heater.
 Camco’s cleaning wand is one of the best and most affordable available.

 - Water Pump Converter Kit: This allows you to use the RV water pump to inject anti-freeze into your pipes easily.
 This Camco Permanent Pump Converter Winterizing Kit is the one you want to use.

-- Basic Hand Tools: To remove drain plugs and loosen obstructions that may be in the way you’ll need some basic tools such as adjustable wrench, pliers, screwdrivers etc.
+- Basic Hand Tools: To remove drain plugs and loosen obstructions that may be in the way, you’ll need some basic tools such as an adjustable wrench, pliers, screwdrivers, etc.

-As you can see from the list, it’s not overly expensive to winterize an RV.
-It’s important however to have these supplies on hand before you get started, as it will allow you to get your RV winterized without any delays.
+As you can see from the list, winterizing an RV is not overly expensive.
+It’s important, however, to have these supplies on hand before you get started, as it allows you to get your RV winterized without any delays.

 I highly recommend you read your owner’s manual to learn about any winterizing guidelines that may be specific to your camper.